SQL Commands

 UPDATE

-The UPDATE statement modifies existing data in a table.
+The UPDATE statement modifies existing data.

 Basic Syntax